robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 ******************
 Compartment models
 ******************
-The compartment models form the components from which the composite models are build.
+The compartment models are the building blocks of the composite models.
-They consists in basis of two parts, a list of parameters (see :ref:`dynamic_modules_parameters`) and the model code in OpenCL C (the OpenCL dialect of C99).
+They consists in basis of two parts, a list of parameters (see :ref:`dynamic_modules_parameters`) and the model code in OpenCL C (see :ref:`concepts_cl_code`).
 At runtime, MDT loads the C code of the compartment model and combines it with the other compartments to form the composite model.

 The compartment models must be defined in a ``.py`` file where the **filename matches** the **class name** and it only allows for **one** compartment **per file**.